sastantua/matcha/front/src/note.md

 # Todo

 	Objectif du jour:
-		- Get saw get likes
+		- Dropdown
+		- Distance
+		- Popularity
+		- Call when profile is seen on profile and match
 		- Report fake profile
-		- When profile is visited (Match: card loaded, profile)
-		- Popularity
-		- Distance
+		- Last connexion
 		- Do homepage
-		- Remove all console.log

-		- Call when profile is seen on profile and match
-		- Report as fake account

 		- Important:
 			Error: